steve1316/android-cv-bot-template/README.md

 - Automatically saves logs into text files when the bot stops.

 ## MyAccessibilityService
-- Starts up the Accessibility Service to allow the ```Game``` class to execute taps, scrolls, and swipes at specified (x,y) coordinates on the screen.
+- Starts up the Accessibility Service to allow the ```Game``` class to execute gestures at specified (x,y) coordinates on the screen.
+  - Supported gestures are: tap, swipe, and scroll via AccessiblityAction.
 - Note: If you suddenly encounter an error while trying to execute a gesture, it means that you must have terminated the application via Android Studio.
 This causes the Accessibility Service to bug out.
 This does not happen in regular use without interference from Android Studio or you can toggle on/off the Accessibility Service until the Toast message pops up signalling that the Service is now running.

 ## NotificationUtils